Meet Khalisa Rae

 Okay, so before we go we always love to ask if you are looking for folks to partner or collaborate with?

-Absolutely.
-Collaboration is the heartbeat of everything we do.
-At Griot & Grey Owl and through the Carolina Gold Project, we are actively seeking mission-aligned collaborators who believe in the power of Black Southern storytelling to shape culture, build legacy, and spark liberation.
+At Griot & Grey Owl, and through the Carolina Gold Project, we’re building with those who believe in the power of Black Southern storytelling to shape culture, preserve legacy, and spark liberation.

-We’re especially excited to partner with:
+We’re especially eager to partner with:

 Together, we could:

-Produce a documentary or short film series
+Produce a documentary or short film series.

-Co-sponsor a panel, book tour, or pop-up event
+Co-sponsor panels, book tours, or pop-up events.

 Contact Info: